intontis/intontis/README.md

 # Welcome to my Profile

 I'm a Physicist, passionate about turning physical problems into computational solutions.
-I build projects at the intersection of scientific modeling, data analysis and machine learning.
+I enjoy applying physics thinking to real problems through simulation, data analysis and code.

 Feel free to explore my pinned repositories below — each one tackles a real-world problem using physics-based thinking and